FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 tofu apply
 ```

-At this point after couple of minutes you should be able to check the DNS adress.
+At this point after couple of minutes you should be able to check the DNS address.
 It should point to valid ip address of the machine that you have just created:

 ```bash